 Every data management professional should develop a personal brand for career advancement.
-Identifying strengths and human skills can contribute to an effective personal brand.
+Identifying and improving strengths and human skills can contribute to an effective personal brand.

 Modernization, automation and transformation are creating a demand for data management professionals’ technical skills.
 However, while a technical toolkit and hard skills are important, cultivating a well-defined and unique personal brand that also incorporates more human attributes helps individuals stand out within their current organizations, as well as to their industry colleagues and potential employers.

 In a professional environment, personal branding has evolved to more than a carefully articulated elevator pitch.
 It is an opportunity to tell a professional and personal story.
 A personal brand is a story that is unique to the individual and is a collection of professional DNA, character, interests and successes.
 While it will always be valuable to summarize skills and succinctly answer questions such as “What do you do?” and “Can you tell me about yourself?” professionals should strive to tell a story that leaves others with meaningful impressions.

 Human skills, also known as soft skills and more recently as power skills, play an integral role in personal branding.
 These attributes enable individuals to interact with others in positive and effective ways.
 A few examples of these skills include creativity, persuasion, collaboration, adaptability and critical thinking, among many others.
 As automation and technology infiltrate the industry, skills such as the ability to work with different personality types, problem-solve and navigate difficult situations are becoming increasingly important.
 Conveying these aptitudes effectively sets professionals apart from others who possess comparable technical abilities but lack these other capabilities.